Taiwan plane survivors 'changed seats before take-off'

 Media said it appeared the pilot, who was among the dead, had fought desperately to steer the stricken aircraft between apartment blocks and commercial buildings close to Taipei's Songshan airport before crashing into the river.

-Dramatic pictures captured by a passing motorist showed the plane careening over an overpass, its nose up as its port-side wing struck the taxi and roadway just metres from passing cars.
+Dramatic pictures captured by a passing motorist showed the plane careening over an overpass, its nose up as its port-side wing struck the taxi and roadway just meters from passing cars.

 "The pilot's immediate action saved many people," Lin's brother, Chris Lin, told Reuters.
 "We all feel very lucky."